-The course includes five parts: the first three parts cover the fundamentals of processor, memory, and network design, while the final two parts cover more advanced processor and memory design.
+The course includes four parts: the first two parts cover the fundamentals of processor, memory, and network design, while the final two parts cover more advanced processor and memory design.
 In addition, the final lecture at the end of the course will present in detail an example architecture from industry to help illustrate the concepts discussed in class.
 A tentative list of topics for each part is included below.
 The exact topics covered in the course are subject to change based on student progress and interest.

-- Part 1: Fundamental Processors (5 lectures) instruction set architecture; single-cycle, FSM, and pipelined processor microarchitecture; resolving structural, data, control, and name hazards; and analyzing processor performance - Part 2: Fundamental Memories (4 lectures) memory technology; direct-mapped vs. associative caches; write-through vs write-back caches; memory protection, translation, and virtualization; FSM and pipelined cache microarchitecture; analyzing memory performance; and integrating processors and memories - Part 3: Fundamental Networks (3 lectures) network topology and routing; buffer, channel, and router microachitecture; analyzing network performance; and integrating processors, memories, and networks - Part 4: Advanced Processors (10 lectures) superscalar execution, out-of-order execution, register renaming, memory disambiguation, branch prediction, speculative execution; multithreaded, VLIW, and SIMD processors - Part 5: Advanced Memories (2 lectures) advanced cache microarchitecture; memory synchronization, consistency, and coherence
+- Part 1: Fundamental Processors (5 lectures) instruction set architecture; single-cycle, FSM, and pipelined processor microarchitecture; resolving structural, data, control, and name hazards; and analyzing processor performance - Part 2: Fundamental Memories (4 lectures) memory technology; direct-mapped vs. associative caches; write-through vs write-back caches; memory protection, translation, and virtualization; FSM and pipelined cache microarchitecture; analyzing memory performance; and integrating processors and memories - Part 3: Advanced Processors (10 lectures) superscalar execution, out-of-order execution, register renaming, memory disambiguation, branch prediction, speculative execution; multithreaded, VLIW, and SIMD processors - Part 4: Advanced Memories (2 lectures) advanced cache microarchitecture; memory synchronization, consistency, and coherence